OmniaAliZ/javascript-todo-app/README.md

 In this level, the application includes the following features:

 1. Adding a Todo:
    - Display an input field where users can enter a new todo item.
+Done
    - Include an "Add" button to add the entered todo item to the list.
+Done

 2. Rendering Todo List:
    - Render the list of todos on the screen.
+Done
    - Each todo item should display a checkbox and the task description.
+Done

 3. Deleting a Todo:
    - Implement a "Delete" button next to each todo item.
+Done
    - When the button is clicked, remove the corresponding todo item from the list.
+Done

 ## Level 2: Todo App Additional Requirements

 In addition to the basic requirements, the application enhances its functionality with the following features:

 1. Editing a Todo:
    - Implement an "Edit" button next to each todo item.
+Done
    - When the button is clicked, allow users to update the task description of the corresponding todo.
+Done

 2. Todo Counter:
    - Include a counter that displays the total number of todo items.
+Done

 ## Level 3: Todo App Bonus Requirements (Optional)